Joseph Joanovici: Early life

+Metal supplier to Germans

+When World War II broke out, Joanovici understood that as a Jew he would need protection and that the Germans would need sources for metal.
+He began delivering it to the buying agency of the Abwehr at the Hotel Lutetia.

-During World War II, Joanovici collaborated with Nazi Germany, while also supplying his goods to the Resistance.
-He was deemed an "economically worthwhile Jew" by the occupying forces, which spared him the fate of other Jews in Nazi-occupied France.
+Joanovici collaborated with Nazi Germany, while also supporting the Resistance.
 In 1941 he was arrested by the German authorities for selling defective materials to the Nazi-owned WIFO company.
-Later, during his trial, he characterized this and other instances as acts of wartime sabotage against the Germans.
-He spent several months in captivity, before managing to use bribes to obtain his release.
-Around this time he also became associated with Henri Lafont, one the leaders of the Carlingue, which greatly increased his standing within occupied France.
+At his post-war trial, he characterized this and other transactions as acts of wartime sabotage against the Germans.
+He spent several months in captivity before he managed to bribe his way to his release.

+Around this time he also became associated with Henri Lafont, a leader of the Carlingue, the Bonny-Lafont Paris black market gang run from 93 rue Lauriston.
+This greatly increased his social standing in occupied Paris, and Lafont protected him from deportation.